OICR/softeng-blog/_posts/linda_xiang/2016-12-07-Cloud-data-transfer.md

 * failed-jobs
 * completed-jobs

 Job JSON files are first placed into 'backlog-jobs' which contains the list of jobs to be processed.
 At this stage they are not yet ready to be picked up by workers.
 When we are ready to run a batch of jobs, the corresponding JSON files are moved from 'backlog-jobs' to 'queued-jobs'.
-This allow fine grain scheduling by giving us the ability to precisely select files ready for processing.
+This allows fine grain scheduling by giving us the ability to precisely select files ready for processing.

 This operation can be achieved using the following git commands: